-VOLTAGE: All DACs are shipped with the voltage of MAINS according to the country of destination.
-If you bought the DAC second hand and you are in different voltage zone - the DAC can be converted by you.
-There is a switch at the bottom side under the DAC allowing user to select mains voltage.
+VOLTAGE: All Amber-3 DACs are shipped with the voltage of MAINS according to the country of destination.
+If you bought the DAC second hand and you are in different voltage zone - the DAC can be converted by switching the special switch at the back.